webauthz/handbook/README.md

 the authorization server.

-In Webauthz, client registration is mandatory and cannot be skipped, and the exchange step requires client authentication.
+In Webauthz, client registration is mandatory and cannot be skipped, and the exchange step requires client authentication via the client token (for exchanging grant tokens) or a refresh token (for exchanging access tokens or client tokens).

 This means possession of a grant token is not sufficient to obtain an access token -- the application's client token is also required